rdb/pollen/README.md

 Gamepad controls are also supported.
 The menus require a D-Pad.
 Use either stick to turn, and hold trigger, or A, to speed.

+If you want to cheat to be done quickly, press M to open a minimap.

 ## Running from source

 Requires Python 3 and Panda3D 1.10.6, plus a few other libraries.
 I recommend installing them via pip: